SnowTempest/Bioshock-2-Multiplayer-Sinclair-Solutions-Deluxe-DLC/Downloadable Content/SSD DLC 2 - Rank Progression/SSD DLC 2 - README.txt

 ## DLC Installation
 --------------------------
 0. **Download**
     - Download the DLC from the release section of the Github.
-[Releases](TBA)
 1. **Read the DLC Known Issues** section below before starting.
 2. **Backup Files**
     - Backup `dlc2unlocks.ini` from `SteamLibrary\steamapps\common\BioShock 2\MP\Builds\Binaries` and  `SharedLibrary.swf` from `SteamLibrary\steamapps\common\BioShock 2\MP\Content\FlashMovies` by copying them to a new folder.